 Carbs, also known as carbohydrates, have long been at the center of hot debates in the health and fitness world.
-Some diets claim that they're "bad" and promote limiting carb consumption, while other diets embrace carbs and promote daily consumption.
+Some low carb diets claim that they're "bad" and promote limiting carb consumption, while other diets embrace them and promote daily consumption.

 It's no wonder so many people are confused with what to believe!

 The truth of the matter is, carbs are not essential for survival, but you should probably be eating at least some.
 How many exactly, is debatable.

 Keep reading to learn what are the best carbs for weight loss and ways you can estimate how many grams you need a day to get the best results.

 Learn exactly how many grams of carbohydrates you need each day to support your fitness goals using this simple carb calculator.

 Your results are on their way to your inbox right now!